You can report to NRAR about:

 - confirm the harm or impact of the alleged breach

-- gather evidence to the required standard to support the appropriate regulatory response
+- decide on the appropriate regulatory response

-- decide on the appropriate regulatory response.
+- gather evidence to support the appropriate regulatory response

 For detailed information about NRAR’s response to alleged breaches, read our FAQs on responding to alleged breaches.